TimothyYe/knock/README.md

 A common use of this technique is to secure connections to an SSH server by only allowing access to the SSH port after a successful port knock.

+This project is inspired by another [knock](https://github.com/jvinet/knock) project which is written in C, but it is written in Rust and has a different configuration format.

 ## Why use port-knocking?

 Port-knocking is a simple and effective way to secure your server from unauthorized access.
 It is a lightweight and secure method to protect your server from unauthorized access.